SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 This `SpButtonAndListH ` class results in a SuperWidget window as shown in Figure *@fig_alternativeButton@*.
-It reuses the `SpTwoButtons` widget, and places all three widgets in a horizontal order because the `SpTwoButtons` widget will use the `buttonRow` layout method.
+It reuses the `SpTwoButtons` widget and places all three widgets in a horizontal order because the `SpTwoButtons` widget will use the `buttonRow` layout method.

 ![Screen shot of the UI with buttons placed horizontally](figures/alternativeButton.png width=50&label=fig_alternativeButton)